hpv-information-centre/reportcompiler/doc/document_configuration.rst

 * **debug**: True if debug mode is enabled, false (default) otherwise.
 In debug mode a document will be generated in a single thread to facilitate debugging and all errors will be tracked in order to be debugged easily (see `Debugging tools`_).
 * **skip_unchanged_fragments**: True (default) if context generation should be skipped when no changes have been made for a fragment, false otherwise.
 Changes detected include code (fragment source file), fetched data and metadata.
 Changes in modules or libraries imported in the source file are not accounted for.
 * **random_seed**: Seed for randomness.
 This should be used as the initial value for any pseudorandom generator in order to make the whole generation deterministic and reproducible.
-* **data_fetcher** (mandatory): the data fetcher(s) plugin(s) to be used.
+* **data_fetchers** (mandatory): the data fetcher(s) plugin(s) to be used.
 This value often will be defined for each fragment, but if all the fragments use the same data it can be defined on a document level.
 For more information see :ref:`data_fetchers`.
 * **template_renderer**: the template renderer plugin to be used (*jinja2* by default).
 For more information see :ref:`template_renderers`.
 * **source_parser**: the source parser(s) to be used.
 It should be a dictionary with file extensions as keys and source parser module names as values.
 File extensions are considered case insensitive when resolving the appropriate parser.
 E.g: